 Think like your customers think.
 Your customers drive your bottom line.
 Always imagine yourself in the other person’s shoes.
-Would you want to deal with someone who is slick, or curt, or doesn’t want to spend much time with you?
+Would you want to deal with someone who is slick, curt, or doesn’t want to spend much time with you?
 Or do you want to be greeted with a smile?
-Do you want to and get honest answers to questions or a canned replies?
+Do you want to get honest answers to questions or canned replies?

 Don’t try to be everything to everyone.
 How many times have you seen successful businesses lose their way and stumble or fail because they tried to “expand” only to discover that what made them successful in the first place slipped away.
-When you lose your customer focus, you lose customers, lose business and lose on your bottom line.
+When you lose your customer focus, you lose customers, lose business, and lose on your bottom line.
 You’ve stopped providing customer service in favor of providing an arena for failure.

 Commit to quality service.
 Go above and beyond your customers’ expectations.
 Your product knowledge will engender confidence and trust and enable you to anticipate their questions, focus on their needs and guide you both to an appropriate solution to their situation.
 It’s almost impossible to ask too many questions of your customers.
 Once you know what they want, you will be able to deliver the right product at the right time.
 In simplest terms: Listen to your customers and go that extra mile.
-Listening to customers also often enables you to make suggestions about your services and products the customer hasn’t thought about and they will appreciate your knowledge and your expertise to help them resolve their needs.
+Listening to customers also often enables you to make suggestions about your services and products the customer hasn’t thought about, and they’ll appreciate your knowledge and expertise to help them resolve their needs.

 First impression truly is important.
 This axiom needs no amplification.
-You can’t unring the bell, so do it correctly from the first and good customer service is bound to lead to sales.
+You can’t unring the bell, so do it correctly from the start and good customer service is bound to lead to sales.
 Do you really need to be told to be pleasant and smile (even if it’s just your voice on the phone) when greeting a customer?

 No excuses.
 Delivering on a promise results in a customer delivering you the order.
 Even though we live in a litigious, red-tape, bureaucratic world, good customer service is as old as a handshake.
 Your word is your bond so make it mean something.
-Your customer will appreciate it and you will appreciate their business.
+Your customer will appreciate it, and you will appreciate their business.

 Focus on making customers, not sales.
 Repeat customers save you money because you don’t always have to reinvent the wheel to get them into your store or to your website.
-Every new customer comes with costs, whether it’s advertising, marketing or time spent explaining and describing your products and services.
-Repeat customers are gifts you give yourself because you provided great customer service right from the start and your reward is their loyalty and continued patronage.
+Every new customer comes with costs, whether it’s advertising, marketing, or time spent explaining and describing your products and services.
+Repeat customers are gifts you give yourself because you provided great customer service right from the start, and your reward is their loyalty and continued patronage.

 Don’t talk up or down to customers.
-Customers want you to be proactive, be an ATM of information and service.
+Customers want you to be proactive, an ATM of information and service.
 They don’t want to feel they’re trying to communicate with a rocket scientist or a politician.
 Customers want your attention.
-Whatever their need is, it’s the most important item on their agenda at that particular moment so treat it accordingly.
+Whatever their need is, it’s the most important item on their agenda at that particular moment, so treat it accordingly.
 And never violate that old axiom that you can’t judge a book by its cover.
 Remember Jed Clampett.